 - Articulated / touch

-screen The articulated screen makes life easier in certain situations.
-For example, if you are going to do macro photography it is very good, or if you have to use the camera with many people and you have to frame with the camera above your head.
-The touch screen is also very practical for macro photography , since it allows you to focus with one touch on the area of the scene that interests you, and in general makes access to the menu options faster.
-In any case, for 90% of the situations in photography they are not vital characteristics, not even important.
+Screen The articulated screen makes life easier in certain situations.
+For example, if you are going to do macro photography, it is perfect, or if you have to use the camera with many people and you have to frame with the camera above your head.
+The touch screen is also convenient for macro photography since it allows you to focus with one touch on the area of the scene that interests you, and in general, makes access to the menu options faster.
+In any case, for 90% of photography situations, they are not vital characteristics, not even necessary.

 - Hot shoe

 The small built-in flash included in some cameras will hardly ever be used.
-But it is important that the camera includes a flash shoe, to be able to work with external flashes.
+But the camera must consist of a flash shoe to be able to work with external flashes.
 Mid-range cameras can sync up to 1/200 or 1/250 of a second.
 High-end cameras often have a high-speed sync option.
-For most situations the standard timing is sufficient.
+For most situations, the standard timing is sufficient.

 - Autofocus system

-Obviously, the faster and more reliable the focusing system, the better.
-All cameras currently offer very good focusing systems and the differences in performance are minimal.
-Only in extreme situations will we see appreciable differences, for example when we have to photograph objects that move at a high speed: sports, moving animals, children …
+The faster and more reliable the focusing system, the better.
+All cameras currently offer excellent focusing techniques, and the differences in performance are minimal.
+Only in extreme situations will we see appreciable differences, for example, when we have to photograph objects that move at high speed: sports, moving animals, children.

 - Built-in stabilizer

-Some brands offer optical stabilization on their lenses, others offer stabilization built into the camera body.
-The stabilizer helps us when we need to shoot freehand, to minimize the risk of vibrations or tremors that would give us a shaky (shaky) image.
-I personally like cameras that include a stabilizer in the body, because that way I can use lenses without stabilization (for example old film camera lenses ), but either system can work very well.
+Some brands offer optical stabilization on their lenses; others offer stabilization built into the camera body.
+The stabilizer helps us when we need to shoot freehand to minimize the risk of vibrations or tremors that would give us a shaky (shaky) image.
+I like cameras that include a stabilizer in the body because I can use lenses without stabilization (for example, old film camera lenses ), but either system can work very well.

-Most reflex and mirrorless cameras allow shooting up to 1/4000 .
+Most reflex and mirrorless cameras allow shooting up to 1/4000.
 High-end cameras for professional use typically go for 1/8000.
 And some models (both mid-range and high-end) include an electronic shutter that allows speeds of 1/16000 or 1/32000.
-The maximum shutter speed is useful in bright situations, for example in landscape photography or in certain situations.
-Those extra shutter speed steps give us more flexibility to play with the lens aperture, without having to close the aperture too much or having to use neutral density filters.
+The maximum shutter speed is useful in bright situations, for example, in landscape photography or specific conditions.
+Those extra shutter speed steps give us more flexibility to play with the lens aperture without closing the gap too much or using neutral density filters.
 For 99% of the situations we might encounter as amateur photographers, the 1/4000 speed works for us.

-When we go to buy a camera we have to think about the future, at least in the medium term.
-It is especially important with interchangeable lens cameras.
+When we buy a camera, we have to think about the future, at least in the medium term.
+It is essential with interchangeable lens cameras.

 Each brand has one or more systems.
 For example: